 Cat’s Claw is indigenous to the Amazon rainforest and other tropical areas of South and Central America.
 Cat’s Claw has been used medicinally by the Aguaruna, Asháninka, Cashibo, Conibo, and Shipibo tribes of Peru for at least 2,000 years.

-The Asháninka use Cat’s Claw for everything from asthma to urinary tract infections to cancer.
+The Asháninka use Cat’s Claw for everything from asthma to urinary tract viral infections to cancer.
 I won’t go into the long list of ailments Cat’s Claw is used for here because we’re focusing on the cognitive benefits of this herb.
 Just rest assured, Cat’s Claw has an amazing track record.

 Most of the commercially grown Cat’s Claw (Uncaria tomentosa) we get for nootropic use is from Peru.
 Cat’s Claw is rich in phytochemicals, alkaloids, glycosides, tannins, flavonoids, sterol fractions and other compounds.